 But lumping consensual sex work in with sex trafficking is not the way to do it.
 It won’t help anyone, victims included.
 I can’t stress this enough, IF YOU’RE GOING TO PASS A BILL THAT DIRECTLY IMPACTS THE LIVES OF SEX WORKERS, TALK TO SEX WORKERS!

 I had always considered myself a Democrat, but seeing that Ron Wyden was the ONLY Democratic senator to vote against FOSTA was a real punch to the gut.
 On the Republican side, Rand Paul was the only senator to vote no.

 And here’s where we get to the good part.
-I noticed on Twitter that two senators and one congressman who follow me on Twitter all voted for FOSTA.
-I’m very open about being a sex worker and I regularly tweet nudes to promote my webcamming work.
-So it’s okay for members of congress to enjoy me on social media but vote against my best interests?
+I noticed on Twitter that two senators and one Congressman who follow me on Twitter all voted for FOSTA.
+I’m open about being a sex worker, and I regularly tweet nudes to promote my webcamming work.
+So it’s okay for members of Congress to enjoy me on social media but vote against my best interests?

 I’m looking at you Senators Chuck Schumer and Bob Menendez, and you Congressman Brad Schneider.
 I’m sure they would use the same excuse Ted Cruz used when his account favorited a porn tweet: it was an accident!
 My aide did it!
 Or maybe they were doing research?

 Sounds pretty dubious to me, and I’m calling bullshit on all of these Democrats voting in a way that’s sex negative, repressive and close minded.
 I mean, I’ve always known Democrats were pussies, but we’ve become the party that stands for almost nothing.
 If Democrats aren’t careful, they’re going to morph into Republicans.
 We’re getting closer to that all the time.